Metacello/metacello/docs/GettingStartedWithGitHub.md

                 baseline: 'Sample' with: [ spec repository: 'github://dalehenrich/sample:cecd1626d27f67175f22e6075ca2d1177da1d525/repository' ];
                 import: 'Sample' ]
 ```

+Note that you should only use this approach if you are sharing your
+configuration with folks who are participating in the Metacello Preview.

 For more information on the `github://dalehenrich/sample:cecd1626d27f67175f22e6075ca2d1177da1d525/repository` description see the section on
 [github://](MetacelloScriptingAPI.md#github) in the [Metacello Scripting API